MetPX/sarracenia/doc/Dev.rst

 Note that the development system must be configured for the sr_insects tests to run successfully.
 See the next section for configuration instructions.
-For development with a fresh OS installation, the configuration steps have been automated and can be applied with the flow_autoconfig.sh script in sarracenia/test/.
+For development with a fresh OS installation, the configuration steps have been automated and can be applied with the flow_autoconfig.sh script in sr_insects (https://github.com/MetPX/sr_insects/blob/master/flow_autoconfig.sh).
 Blind execution of this script on a working system may lead to undesirable side effects; you have been warned!

 The configuration one is trying to replicate: